-DW is the dry weight in $g \cdot m^{-2}$ of Z. noltii leaves and S is the percentage of sediment covered by Z. noltii.
-The biomass in fresh weight (FW) could also be obtained:
+DW is Zostera noltii leaves dry weight in $g.m^2$ and S is the % of sediment covered by Z. noltii.
+The biomass in fresh weight (FW) could also be obtained

-$$FW = 13.2 \times DW, R^2 = 0.95(n = 15)$$
+FW = 13.2 x DW, R=0.95 (n=15)

-Therefore, from a numerically identified picture, it was possible to obtain a biomass with reliable precision.
+Therefore from a numerically identified picture, it was possible to obtain a biomass with reliable precision.
 This method was more precise for lower seagrass covers; as vegetation cover approaches 100%, the method becomes less precise because 100% cover may correspond to many biomass values, depending on seagrass bed thickness.

-The drawing of polygons allowed us to obtain the relationship between leaf biomass and seagrass cover but was highly time-consuming for routine survey.
-Consequently, we used a line-drawing method to estimate foliage biomass more rapidly.
+The drawing of polygons allowed us to obtain the relationship between leaf biomass and seagrass cover but was highly time consuming for routine survey.
+Consequently, we used a line-drawing method in order to estimate foliage biomass more rapidly.
 This method consisted of drawing three equidistant lines across each numerical image and counting the intersections between lines and leaves.
-The 15×15 cm frame was placed with leaves perpendicular to one of the square sides and lines were drawn at right angles to leaves.
-The best correlations were found after logarithmic transformation of both variables (intersection and biomass) and described as follows:
+The 15 cm x 15 cm frame was placed with leaves perpendicular to one of the square sides and lines were drawn at right angle to leaves.
+The best correlations were found after logarithmic transformation of both variables (intersection and biomass) and described as follows;

-$ln(DW) = 1.514 \times ln(mean number of intercepts per line) - 1.9113$, with R = 0.98 (n = 14)
+ln(DW) = 1.514 x ln(mean number of intercepts per line) - 1.9113, with R = 0.98 (n=14)

 This method was utilized to determine aerial biomass in the 39 investigated stations (10 frames per station).
-Less than 10 min per photograph, including line drawing, were necessary to estimate aerial biomass.
+Less than ten minutes per photograph, including line drawing, were necessary to estimate aerial biomass.

-Temperature, salinity and emersion time
+Temperature, salinity, emersion time

-Temperature, salinity and emersion rates for each sampling site were obtained by means of a mathematical model (MARS; Lazure & Dumas 2008) that had been previously applied and validated on Arcachon Bay (Plus et al. 2009).
-This three-dimensional hydrodynamic model calculates free surface height variations, current speed and direction, water temperature and salinity, at a 235-m resolution on the horizontal plane (10 meshes on the vertical) and at time steps ranging from 10 to 60 s.
-The model was used during a 3-year period (November 2006 to November 2009), and the following parameters were recorded for each site:
+Temperature, salinity and emersion rates for each sampling site were obtained by means of a mathematical model (MARS, (Lazure & Dumas 2008)), that had been previously applied and validated on Arcachon Bay (Plus et al. 2009).
+This three-dimensional hydrodynamic model calculates free surface height variations, current speed and direction, water temperature and salinity, at a 235 m resolution on the horizontal plane (10 meshes on the vertical) and at time steps ranging from 10 to 60 seconds.
+The model was launched for a three year period (November 2006 to November 2009), and the following parameters were recorded for each site:

-- 1 Temperature and salinity minima, maxima and means. - 2 Percentage of time spent in emersion. - 3 Frequency histograms for temperature (percentage of time spent at temperatures below the following thresholds: 8, 12, 16 and 20 °C).
-These threshold values cover the range of values found in this area and allow detection of particularly low and high temperatures from 'rare events'. - 4 Frequency histograms for salinity (percentage of time spent at salinities below the following thresholds: 13, 28 and 34).
-These threshold values cover the range of values found in this area and allow detection of particularly low and high salinities from 'rare events'.
+- Temperature and salinity minima, maxima and means. - Percent of time spent in emersion. - Frequency histograms for temperature (percent of time spent at temperatures below the following thresholds: 8, 12, 16 and 20°C).
+These threshold values cover the range of values that is found in this area and allow detecting particularly low and high temperatures from "rare events". - Frequency histograms for salinity (percent of time spent at salinities below the following thresholds: 13, 28 and 34).
+These threshold values cover the range of values that is found in this area and allow detecting particularly low and high salinities from "rare events".

-Boundary conditions were provided by the global tidal solution FES99 (Lefèvre et al. 2002) and the atmospheric forcing parameters - air temperature, atmospheric pressure, nebulosity, relative humidity and surface wind stress - were provided by the ARPEGE model (Centre National de Recherche Météorologique, Toulouse, France).
+Boundary conditions were provided by the global tidal solution FES99 (Lefèvre et al. 2002) and the atmospheric forcing parameters - air temperature, atmospheric pressure, nebulosity, relative humidity and surface wind stress - were provided by the ARPEGE model (Météo-France).